 Don’t miss the two tombs by Michelangelo in the new sacristy.
 Look up at the beautifully decorated inside of the dome.

-New For 2022: While you’re in the chapels, know that below you are some of Michelangelo’s wall drawings.
+Rumored For 2023: While you’re in the chapels, know that below you are some of Michelangelo’s wall drawings.
 Only discovered in 1975, Michelangelo drew them while he was hiding from the Medici and the Pope.
-The wall drawings haven’t been available for public viewing until this year, when the ‘Secret Room of Michelangelo’ is scheduled to open.
+The wall drawings haven’t been available for public viewing until [hopefully] this year, when the ‘Secret Room of Michelangelo’ is scheduled to open.
+Note that it was supposed to open in 2022, so cross your fingers but don’t hold your breath!

 Visit the official website of the Medici Chapels for more info on hours and tickets.